"Vauxhall" Pleasure Gardens

 And Boston: Its Story and its People (George S. Bagley, 1986.
 Page 177) records that 'Outdoor entertainment of another kind was provided at Vauxhall Gardens, off Frieston Road, designed and planted by auctioneer and innkeeper Charles Cave.
 They opened in 1815 and continued until October 1857, doubtless taking their name from the famous London gardens frequented by the Prince Regent and other gallants.
 The venue for band concerts, dances and a variety of functions, the gardens had as their centre piece 'an elegant saloon, 62 feet long, on the sides of which are delineated a view of Paris and an imaginary hunting scene'.
 A 'very ingenious maze, on the plan of the one in Hampton Court' opened a decade later.
 During the season, a 'Theatre of Arts', consisting of views of various cities, with appropriate moving figures, operated; and for the annual gala and dance, illumination was provided by 'nearly 4,000 variegated lamps, accompanied by a brilliant display of fireworks'.
 According to the Gazette, the gardens formed 'a delightful retreat in the day, and afforded abundant opportunity for promenading, without meeting too often the same faces'.
 Season tickets cost 10s-6d; non-subscribers paid sixpence a day.'

-The c.1829 watercolour on the left, of Great Yarmouth's Vauxhall Gardens and Vauxhall Suspension Bridge, is from the town's Museum's collection.
+The c.1829 watercolour on the left is of Great Yarmouth's Vauxhall Gardens (in what is now the parish of Runham Vauxhall) and Vauxhall Suspension Bridge The painting is from the town's Museum's collection.

 The New Vauxhall Pleasure Gardens in Bristol were on the slopes of the hill between Dowry Square and the river.
 They were opened in the 1700s but were fairly short-lived as Bristolians could see the fireworks and the lanterns in the trees, and hear the concerts, from further up the hill, and were therefore understandably reluctant to pay for entry.
 There were other problems too:- Newspapers of the time were full of the gardens' owner's apologies for "last Saturday's weather", for a carpenter letting him down, for "enemies" luring his staff away, and so on.
 It is interesting that Bristol's Vauxhall (pedestrian) Bridge is a little distance away, across the Avon New Cut at the end of Mardyke Ferry Road, with "Vauxhall House" a short distance to the west, between the New Cut and Coronation Road.
 I do not know why this is.